austintgriffith/banana-auction/README.md

 Welcome to the Banana Auction Machine - a BuidlGuidl and Juicebox collab

-A banana NFT is auctioned off each hour and proceeds go to the BuidlGuidl Juicebox
+In the example project, a banana NFT is auctioned off each hour and proceeds go to the BuidlGuidl Juicebox.
+You can change the metadata and Juicebox project that receives proceeds to fund your ideas with automated NFT auctions.

 ```sh
 git clone https://github.com/austintgriffith/banana-auction